CenturyLinkCloud/PublicKB/ElasticBox/partner-cloud-integration-azure-support.md

 **Contact Information**

-To submit a support request, you may do so via the following methods:
+To submit a support request, you may do so via the following method.

-* Call 844-874-5167.
-This is a US domestic toll free number.
-* Email CloudSupport@centurylink.com
+* Email support@elasticbox.com
-* Submit a support request via MSP Portal

 **Scope of Support**

-In the table below, Platform-level support (in bold) is juxtaposed with un-managed support and Managed OS so the customer has clear expectations for what kind of support they will receive.

-It is possible to expect all levels of support in the same environment.
-For instance, a user may load an un-managed application onto a Managed OS which exists within CenturyLink's Azure CSP purview.
-Installing an un-supported application within a Managed OS or managed environment does not cause CenturyLink's support responsibilities to transfer to that application.
+See table below.

 Type of Support | Definition | Scope of CenturyLink Support
 --- | --- | ---
-Un-managed | Support for resources a customer might have anywhere in the world which do not have a Managed Operating System, are not within CenturyLink's re-seller authority, or do not have a contract for support.
-This includes Azure customer accounts that are not created by [ElasticBox's ARM Provider](../ElasticBox/partner-cloud-integration-azure-new.md) or brought under CenturyLink's reseller authority by an agreement with the customer. | *IN SCOPE*: Nothing; *OUTSIDE SCOPE*: Everything.
-The customer must provide support for un-managed resources
-**Platform-Level** | **CenturyLink becomes the first responder to any issues related to permitted resources within re-sold (CSP) Azure customer accounts and the ability to use those resources via normal means.** | ** *IN SCOPE*: See the list below. *OUTSIDE SCOPE*: Remote Administration, Monitoring and Remediation, Change Management and Patching **
+Platform-Level | CenturyLink becomes the first responder to any issues related to permitted resources within re-sold (CSP) Azure customer accounts and the ability to use those resources via normal means. | **IN SCOPE**: See the list below. **OUTSIDE SCOPE**: Remote Administration, Monitoring and Remediation, Change Management and Patching.
+Also Customer accounts that are not within CenturyLink's list of CSP Azure Customers,

-Managed OS | The objective of this service is to provide Remote Administration, Monitoring, ticketing specific to the resources, and Patching for the OS.
-(For the moment, this in-depth level of support for Windows and RedHat OS-es are not available in Azure.)|  *IN SCOPE*: Operating System support, including Remote Administration, Monitoring and Remediation, Change Management and Patching; *OUTSIDE SCOPE*: Infrastructure.
+At this time, Managed Operating System support is not available for Azure.

 **Scope of Platform-Level support**: